-- its net customer base and overall demand for generation is down, which plainly could affect future rates. - 16.
+- substantial new borrowings at a time when it is losing a significant portion of its net customer base and overall demand for generation is down, which plainly could affect future rates. - 16.
 CLF-01, Q-CLF-004 sought information relating to whether, in light of current gas prices, departure of load, decline in electricity demand, and other altered assumptions, PSNH's September 2, 2008, analysis submitted to the Commission regarding the impact of the Scrubber Project on energy service rates remains accurate.
 See Docket No. DE 08-103, PSNH Merrimack Station Scrubber Project Request for Information (Sept.
 2, 2008) at §§ III (Effect of Clean Air Project on Energy Service Rates) and IV (Effect on Energy Service Rates if Merrimack Station Is Retired), pp. 14-15.
-PSNH's analysis of the impact of the Scrubber project on rates is flawed, see CLF Motion to Compel at ¶¶ 21, 22, and PSNH's projections of the Project's effects on rates never accounted for the possibility that it would lose such a large segment of its commercial customers. - The information sought by CLF is highly relevant to the inquiry the Commission must undertake in its Easton review, pursuant to Appeal of Conservation Law Foundation.
+PSNH's analysis of the impact of the Scrubber project on rates is flawed, see CLF Motion to Compel at ¶ 21, 22, and PSNH's projections of the Project's effects on rates never accounted for the possibility that it would lose such a large segment of its commercial customers. - 17.
+The information sought by CLF is highly relevant to the inquiry the Commission must undertake in its Easton review, pursuant to Appeal of Conservation Law Foundation.
 Because PSNH has refused to respond to CLF's data requests, CLF-and the Commission-have been deprived of facts that would allow an assessment of whether, "at a later ratemaking proceeding a reasonable rate can be set that will allow the company to support the capitalization that will result from the use of the proceeds of the proposed financing."
 Appeal of Conservation Law Foundation, 127 N.H. at 641.